jkutner/jkutner.github.com/_posts/2017-12-15-update-dependencies-early-and-often.md

 [INFO] --- versions-maven-plugin:2.5:display-dependency-updates (default-cli) @ helloworld ---
 [INFO] artifact com.fasterxml.jackson.core:jackson-databind: checking for updates from central [INFO] The following dependencies in Dependencies have newer versions:
 [INFO]   com.fasterxml.jackson.core:jackson-databind ...........
-2.9.2 -> 2.9.3
+2.8.8 -> 2.9.3
 ```

-If you have your dependency versions extracted into `<property>` elements you can run:
+If your dependency versions have been extracted into `<property>` elements you can run:

 ```
 $ mvn versions:display-property-updates